Faskari: Climate

-The climate of the zone is tropical continental, having an annual rainfall of 198.3mm and a seasonal average temperature of more than 28c.
-Rainfall starts from May and ends November.
+The climate of the zone is tropical continental, having an annual rainfall of 198.3 mm and a seasonal average temperature of more than 28 C. Rainfall starts from May and ends November.

 Average Temperature

-With an average daily high temperature of 95°F, the hot season spans 1.9 months, from March 5 to May 2.
-The month of April is the hottest in Faskari, with an average high temperature of 97°F and low temperature of 71°F. With an average daily maximum temperature below 86°F, the chilly season spans 2.9 months, from July 6 to October 1.
-With an average low temperature of 56°F and high temperature of 86°F, December is the coldest month of the year in Faskari.
+With an average daily high temperature of 35 C, the hot season spans 1.9 months, from March 5 to May 2.
+The month of April is the hottest in Faskari, with an average high temperature of 97 F and low temperature of 71 °F. With an average daily maximum temperature below 86 °F, the chilly season spans 2.9 months, from July 6 to October 1.
+With an average low temperature of 56 °F and high temperature of 86 °F, December is the coldest month of the year in Faskari.

 Soils

-The Soils are largely clayey soils (locally called "Laka") and about five meters in depth, and fine in texture.
+The Soils are largely clayey soils (locally called "Laka") and about 5 m in depth, and fine in texture.
 The soils are occasionally difficult to work, tending to become waterlogged with heavy rains and to dry out or crack during the dry season.
 Though, in Faskari town and its surroundings the soils are more fertile in nature.
 The characteristics crops are cotton, maize, millet, Guinea corn, groundnuts, Suya Beans etc.